shannonwells/RFCs/delegation.md

 Secondly, as we are attempting to build a decentralized social networking platform that does not privilege wealth, asking people to pay to use it is contradictory to our purpose.
 This means there needs to be some way to onboard End Users and relay their activity via DSNP/Frequency without charging them.
 We are also building a platform that brings people's "switching cost" to zero so that people are not forced to use a platform that does not serve their needs, whatever they may be.

-This means switching from one Provider to another must be free, easy, and transparent.
+Requiring the switching cost to be zero means that switching from one Provider to another must be free, easy, and transparent.
-Next, the platform must also provide these delegations in a way that makes it extremely difficult to perform delegated actions without the End User's permission or knowledge.
+Next, the platform must also provide these delegations in a way that makes it extremely difficult to perform delegated actions without the End User's permission.
 Cryptography primitives and consensus mechanisms that are inherent to blockchains are a natural solution to this problem.

 The use of authorized delegates, that is, Providers, enables the creation of End User accounts as well as processing and storing user messages and other data for the End Users, paid for by a Provider, who can recoup these costs by other means (outside the scope of this Design Document).
-The vast majority of the End User's actual activity will not reside on chain, however, Frequency needs to be able to coordinate the exchange of data, and to securely allow an End User or any other type of account holder to manage their Delegates.
+The vast majority of the End User's actual activity will not reside on chain, however, Frequency needs to be able to coordinate the exchange of data, provide for discoverability, and to securely allow an End User or any other type of account holder to manage their Delegates.
-The End User -> Provider delegation is managed by assigning each account, called a Message Source Account or MSA, an ID number, called an MsaId.
+The End User --> Provider delegation is managed by assigning each account, called a Message Source Account or MSA, an ID number, called an Msa Id.

 ## Technical Goals and Non-Goals

-Delegation, roughly speaking, must allow all Create, Read, Update and Delete (CRUD) operations by a Provider MSA to fulfill the purpose of giving other MSAs proper authority over their Delegates.
+Delegation, roughly speaking, must allow all Create, Read, Update and Delete (CRUD) operations by a Provider MSA to fulfill the purpose of performing actions on behalf of their Delegators.
 Put another way, delegation must have the following properties:

 - **Authorizable** - delegations can be authorized with specific permissions by MSAs.